LunaSare/spring2023-data-science/lectures/week4_lectures.md

 ![Stage and commit area](https://swcarpentry.github.io/git-novice/fig/git-staging-area.svg)

 ---
+---

-* In-class exercise:
+* In-class exercise

   1. Create a new RStudio project on your computer called bio.
   1. Write a three-line biography for yourself in a file called me.txt, add and commit your changes
-  1. Modify one line, add a fourth line.
+  1. Modify one line, add a fourth line, add and commit the changes.
-  1. Use the git history to describe the differences between the updated state and the original state of your repository.
+  1. Display the git history of your project.
+Describe the differences between the updated state and the original state of your repository.
+Do your commit messages are informative enough to describe the differences?

 ---
+---

+* Homework

+Read: Best practices for commit messages

 **Day 2**